-Risk of injury - adjust floor to footplate distance
+Risk of injury - adjust floor-to-footplate clearance

-After adjustment, and with the seat lift in its lowest position, make sure there is sufficient space, at least 1 inch, between the ground and the footplates at all times when maneuvering the leg rest in or out and when using the standing function.
-Perform this test with the user sitting in the wheelchair loading the footplates.
+After adjustment, and with the seat lift in its lowest position, make sure there is sufficient clearance, at least 1 inch, between the ground and the footplate at all times when moving the leg rest in or out.
+Perform this test with the user sitting in the wheelchair with his or her feet on the footplates.